danforthcenter/plantcv/docs/fill_segments.md

     [plantcv.morphology.segment_skeleton](segment_skeleton.md), or
     [plantcv.morphology.segment_sort](segment_sort.md)).
     - stem_objects - Optional input for stem objects that will be combined into a single object before filling the mask.
-    - label        - Optional label parameter, modifies the variable name of observations recorded. (default `label=None`)
+    - label        - Optional label parameter, modifies the variable name of observations recorded. (default `label="default"`)
 - **Context:**
     - Uses the watershed algorithm to fill the mask propagating the objects' labels.
 - **Output data stored:** Data ('segment_area') automatically gets stored to the [`Outputs` class](outputs.md) when this function is ran.